SteveSmith16384/MultiplayerArena/readme.txt

 STARTING A GAME
-Select the game mode with the numbers 1-5.
+Select a game mode with the numbers 1-5.
 Start a game by pressing 0.

 CONTROLS